AndreasAugustin/actions-template-sync/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you find a security vulnerability please open a bug ticket.
+If you find a [security vulnerability advisory](https://github.com/AndreasAugustin/actions-template-sync/security/advisories/new)

+- click issues
+- click report a vulnerability